HR management platform

 • Complex logistics: Coordination challenges for large groups.

-6. Cost accounting method
+6. Cost Accounting Method

-• Ensures alignment with financial goals.
+• Aligns workforce efforts with organizational financial goals.

 7. 720-degree method